Swimming and surfing may have a lot in common, but they’re far from the same sport.

-Physiologically speaking, swimmers and surfers use the same muscles for propulsion in very different ways.
-Freestyle swimming involves pulling through the water with the upper body, keeping the bodyline long & straight while rotating the torso and kicking with the legs for more propulsion.
+Physiologically speaking, swimmers and surfers use essentially the same muscles for propulsion, for different purposes and in slightly different ways.
+Freestyle swimming involves pulling the body through the water, keeping the bodyline long & straight while rotating the torso and kicking with the legs for more propulsion.

-While swimming laps can help surfers gain fitness, getting to a pool or open water with consistency can be challenging, especially for time-crunched busy people.
-Plus, surfers have fitness demands that surf-specific training can deliver to prepare them for better surfing sessions in the ocean.
+While swimming laps can help surfers gain some paddling fitness, for most it’s challenging getting to a pool or the open water with consistency.
+This is especially true for time-crunched, land-locked, working surfers.
+Plus, quality surf-specific training on land will prepare you to surf stronger and longer when you can get to the ocean.

 Paddling Is What Fatigues Surfers

 Anyone who surfs knows that doing it well requires paddling endurance, overall strength, and flexibility.

 One goal of gaining powerful surf paddling fitness is to keep you on the board and moving forward so you don’t sink into the waves.
 That just creates more drag that fatigues your paddling power.
 This is especially true if you use a short surfboard, which have less buoyancy than longboards.

 Sam George, the legendary surfer and former editor of SURFER Magazine made a great point in his Surf Tip article: “Very few surfers exhaust themselves while actually riding a wave; there aren’t enough point breaks for that.
 Paddling is what fatigues us.”

 Studies back this up.
 When researchers followed 12 competitive surfers, they learned that the majority of their water time was spent engaged in four ways: